-Virtual site meetings were conducted on February 14 and 15, 2023, respectively, in Louisiana and Texas.
-These meetings were with Entergy's Ouachita Plant and Lewis Creek gas plants' personnel, and were part of our sampling exercise, to obtain data directly from the plants themselves, and to better understand GHG information and data management systems.
+A virtual site meeting was conducted on March 19, 2024 in Louisiana with Entergy's Ninemile Point gas plant's personnel, and was part of our sampling exercise, to obtain data directly from the plant itself, and to better understand GHG information and data management systems.
 This included a review of the power generation GHG emissions sources at the facilities, through videographic direct evidence provided of the CEMS equipment, CEMS calibration and maintenance logbooks, and the natural gas fuel flow metering systems.
 A review of metering and data management processes was discussed with plant operations staff, including meter calibration/validation procedures.

-These site meetings were an important step in planning and executing the verification.
+This site meeting was an important step in planning and executing the verification.
 Key Entergy personnel interviewed as part of these meetings included:

-- Lesley Lucas, Senior Sustainability Analyst, Sustainability and Environmental Policy - Environmental Managers/Analysts:
+- Lesley Lucas, Senior Sustainability Analyst, Sustainability and Environmental Policy

+- Environmental Managers/Analysts:

+- Tchernavia Libutti

+- Catherine Cheramie